Discover What Our Customers

 Most businesses will have debt from time to time, and refinancing the debt can reduce your interest payments, cut back on repayment values, and make borrowing more manageable.

-If you wish to consolidate or refinance business debts, the best route is to consult an experienced commercial broker, such as the Revolution Finance team, to receive independent advice about the most advantageous options in your circumstances.
+Suppose you wish to consolidate or refinance business debts.
+In that case, the best route is to consult an experienced commercial broker, such as the Revolution Finance team, to receive independent advice about the most advantageous options in your circumstances.

-Can I Remortgage to Refinance a Business Loan?
+Can I Remortgage Commercial Property to Refinance a Business Loan?

 Indeed you can - commercial debts are like any other form of borrowing and can be refinanced through mortgage or asset finance.

-Most unsecured business loans are up to a cap of £25,000, although higher loan values can be secured through a broker.
+Most unsecured business loans are up to a cap of £25,000, although a broker can secure higher loan values.

-How Do I Refinance an Unsecured Company Loan?
+How Do I Remortgage Commercial Unsecured Company Loans?

 The key here is to work out which lenders to apply to and how to meet their eligibility requirements.